mozilla-services/docs/source/storage/apis-2.0.rst

 **GET** **https://<endpoint-url>/storage/<collection>**

-    Returns a list of the BSO ids contained in a collection.
+    Returns a list of the BSOs contained in a collection.
+By default only the BSO ids are returned, but full objects can be requested using the **full** parameter.

     This request has additional optional parameters:

     - **ids**: a comma-separated list of ids.
 Only objects whose id is in this